LibreSprite/Dotto/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Write a clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the bug:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

 **Expected behavior**
-A clear and concise description of what you expect to happen.
+Write a clear and concise description of what you expect to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS:
- - Browser
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
+**Device Information (please complete the following information):**
- - Device
+ - Device: (e.g. Macbook Air M2)
- - OS
+ - OS and Version:  (e.g. Windows 10)
- - Browser
+ - Browser: (e.g. Chrome)
- - Version [e.g. 22]

-Add some pictures too.